EdgyPanda/EdgyPanda/README.md

 # Hi there 👋
-Recently graduated from [Aarhus University](https://www.au.dk/) with a degree in **Mathematics-Economics** specializing in **Mathematical Finance**.
+Graduated from [Aarhus University](https://www.au.dk/) with a degree in **Mathematics-Economics** specializing in **Mathematical Finance**.
+I'm currently working as a Credit Risk Modeller for a bank in Denmark.

 In general, my main interest is mathematical modelling with applications to finance, which is also how I structured my masters degree.
 Therefore, I have competences in:

 1. Pricing of exotic derivative contracts (with main emphasis on options) where the underlying follows various structural models.
 2. Volatility modelling on financial products, including forecasting and comparison methods for the purpose of doing portfolio analysis and/or risk management.